How to calculate ABC analysis – a working example

 An ABC inventory classification system, or ABC analysis, is based on the theory that all inventory is not of equal value.
 Instead, it follows the Pareto Principle (the 80/20 rule), where 20% of stock accounts for 80% of the value to the business.

-In this post, we discuss how you can practically classify your inventory using a working ABC classification example.
-We’ll then show you how to take things one step further by introducing the concept of XYZ analysis.
-For a broader overview of ABC classification, read our post ‘The importance of ABC analysis in inventory management‘.
+This post uses a working ABC analysis example to demonstrate how to classify your inventory.
+We’ll also show you how to take things one step further by introducing the concept of XYZ analysis.
+Read our post ‘The importance of ABC analysis in inventory management‘ for a broader overview of ABC inventory analysis.

-Here is a working example of ABC classification, showing how to divide up your inventory using annual consumption value (or usage value).
+Here is a working AMB analysis example, showing how to divide your inventory using annual consumption value (or usage value).

 We’re going to use Sam’s Stationery business for the example: